 A few handfuls of cherry tomatoes get you started along with about half a can of beans.
 Preferring Garbanzo Beans (chickpeas) or White Beans, we toss them with the tomatoes, add in a little onion (red, white or even scallion) and toss gently with white balsamic and a little oil.
 Salt and Pepper bring out a little zing and the oiled arugula serves as a base.
 Topped with a sprinkle of crumbled blue cheese, you have a bright salad singing summer's praises!

 Cherry Tomato Salad with Beans, Blue Cheese and ArugulaThe measurements below are more of a guideline...
 I have a friend who doubles the dressing and another who prefers more oil in the oil/vinegar ratio.
 Below is close to what I use, though I usually just add a splash or two from the bottle without measuring.
-For a higher bean to tomato ratio use the whole can of bean and you will have Bean Salad with Cherry Tomatoes, Blue cheese and Arugula!
+For a higher bean to tomato ratio use the whole can of beans and you will have Bean Salad with Cherry Tomatoes, Blue cheese and Arugula.
 Makes two hearty or three smaller servings.

 2-3 handfuls cherry tomatoes, quartered